TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Index.rst

     The type `file` supersedes the usage of TCA type :php:`inline` with :php:`foreign_table` set to :php:`sys_file_reference`.

+..  versionadded:: 13.0
+    When using the `file` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
+    A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 The TCA type :php:`file` creates a field where files can be attached to the record.